 Originally from California, Liz has lived and worked in France for over twenty years.
 Her own research focuses on best practices in leadership development, authentic leadership, and the links between narrative writing and identity work.
-She also supervises thesis projects in INSEAD’s Consulting and Coaching for Change Executive MA program, helping participants to carry out projects that combine academic rigor with real-world application.
+She also supervises thesis projects in INSEAD’s Executive Master in Change programme, helping participants to carry out projects that combine academic rigour with real-world application.

-Liz leads a team of researchers who take a psychodynamic approach to the exploration of leadership in organizations, executive group coaching, and experiential learning in leadership development executive education programs.
-The IGLC research team develops 360° leadership survey feedback instruments for individuals, teams, and organizations; and creates innovative content and methods for IGLC leadership development modules and programs.
-Liz also represents the IGLC research team at top academic and practitioner conferences (Academy of Management; International Leadership Association; Harvard Coaching Conference; European Mentoring and Coaching Conference; and in IGLC and the European School of Management and Technology conferences on leadership development and executive coaching, for which she has also served as a conference co-convener).
+Liz leads a team of researchers who take a psychodynamic approach to the exploration of leadership in organisations, executive group coaching, and experiential learning in leadership development executive education programmes.
+The INSEAD Executive Coaching research team develops 360° leadership survey feedback instruments for individuals, teams, and organisations; and creates innovative content and methods for Executive Coaching leadership development modules and programmes.
+Liz also represents the Executive Coaching research team at top academic and practitioner conferences (Academy of Management; International Leadership Association; Harvard Coaching Conference; European Mentoring and Coaching Conference; and in INSEAD Executive Coaching and the European School of Management and Technology conferences on leadership development and executive coaching, for which she has also served as a conference co-convener).

-Liz also works as an Executive Coach and program facilitator in the areas of leadership development and family business, and she is trained in individual and group coaching with senior executives (INSEAD Diploma in Clinical Organizational Psychology, magna cum laude.)
+Liz also works as an Executive Coach and programme facilitator in the areas of leadership development and family business, and she is trained in individual and group coaching with senior executives (INSEAD Diploma in Clinical Organisational Psychology, magna cum laude.)

 Read case studies by Elizabeth here.

 Summon your inner child before deciding on that new job.